Ritik-gh/Ritik-gh/README.md

-- 👋 Hi, I’m @Ritik-gh
+- 👋 Hi, I’m a web developer
-- 👀 I’m interested in web development
+- 👀 I’m interested in development of web apps
 - 🌱 I’m currently learning react
 - 💞️ I’m looking to collaborate on any cool javascript or python based project
 - 📫 You can contact me at rpsritik@gmail.com